Sleep Apnea 101: Definitions

 LAUP is similar to the above description of Uvulopalatopharyngoplasty however it uses lasers or radiofrequency waves to remove and shape the tissue.

-MMA, also known as (MMO) Maxillomandibular Osteotomy or (Bi-Max) Bimaxillary Advancement, is usually reserved for severe cases which have not responded to other surgeries or an CPAP machine well or where craniofacial syndromes or structures are suspected as the cause of the problem.
+MMA, also known as (MMO) Maxillomandibular Osteotomy or (Bi-Max) Bimaxillary Advancement, is usually reserved for severe cases which have not responded to other surgeries or CPAP therapy or where craniofacial syndromes or structures are suspected as the cause of the problem.
 It is more invasive and involves removing the top and bottom jaw and moving them forward or restructuring the chin, maxilla or mandible.
 Often it is performed in conjunction with Genioglossus Advancement.

 This procedure, commonly known as tongue advancement, is designed to move or pull the tongue forward to increase the size of the airway.
 It is sometimes performed along with Maxillomandibular Advancement (see description above).